Mental Health Awareness Month: 5 early signs of mental illness

 By, Martha Velting, LMSW

 Because of the stigma that has been attached to living with mental health challenges, early warning signs are often missed.
-Early detection and intervention are key to helping yourself or someone else get connected to a support system.
+Early detection and intervention are key to helping yourself or someone else get connected to treatment and support.
 When a mental illness goes untreated – it can lead to worsening symptoms and unhealthy coping mechanisms.

 Here are five commonly overlooked symptoms of a mental health condition: